bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 Bareos Plugins by writing Python code.

-For each daemon there exists a Daemon Python Plugin which is a plugin implementing the c API for Bareos plugins.
+For each daemon there exists a Daemon Python Plugin which is a plugin implementing the C API for Bareos plugins.

 This Python plugin can be configured via the usual plugin configuration mechanism which python files to load.
 The python files then implement the plugin